 Karate practice is usually divided into three primary activities:

 Kihon (drilling of stances, blocks, punches, strikes and kicks)

 Kata (pre-arranged forms simulating combat situations)

-We bring these 3 activities together to bring you a complete Karate tuition experience in Ladywell .
+We bring these three activities together to bring a complete Karate tuition experience in Ladywell .

 In summary, karate in Okinawa developed from the synthesis of two fighting techniques.
 The first one, used by the residents of Okinawa, was very simple but terribly effective and, above all, very close to reality since it was used throughout many centuries in real combat.
 The second one, much more elaborate and impregnated with philosophical teachings, was a product of the ancient culture of China.
 These two origins explain the double character of Karate-extremely violent and efficient but at the same time a strict and austere discipline and philosophy with a nonviolent emphasis.